lfit/itpol/linux-workstation-security.md

 encrypted (again, via LUKS), or you should use a backup tool that creates encrypted backups, such as `duplicity` or its GUI companion, `deja-dup`.
-I recommend using the latter with a good randomly generated passphrase, stored in a password manager.
-If you travel with your laptop, leave this drive at home to have something to come home to in case your laptop is lost or stolen.
+I recommend using the latter with a good randomly generated passphrase, stored in your password manager.
+If you travel with your laptop, leave this drive at home to have something to come back to in case your laptop is lost or stolen.

 In addition to your home directory, you should also back up `/etc` and `/var/log` for various forensic purposes.

-Above all, avoid copying your home directory onto unencrypted storage, even as a quick way to move your files around between systems, as you will most certainly forget to erase it once you're done.
+Above all, avoid copying your home directory onto any unencrypted storage, even as a quick way to move your files around between systems, as you will most certainly forget to erase it once you're done, exposing potentially private or otherwise security sensitive data to snooping hands -- especially if you keep that storage media in the same bag with your laptop.

 #### Selective zero-knowledge backups off-site

 Off-site backups are also extremely important and can be done either to your employer, if they offer space for it, or to a cloud provider.
 You can set up a separate duplicity/deja-dup profile to only include most important files in